Table of Contents

 For a long time, I have wanted to include the Great Mario Castro.
 In Legends of Track and Field.

 It shows a coach of this caliber who solely would like to Coach his athletes and keep out of the politics of the PATAFA.
 I came to have a great amount of respect for coach Mario and his legacy.

 Not much is written on the quiet coach.
 Who would train his athletes in the rain sometimes

 with his Umbrella and trademark raincoat remotely at the Baguio Teacher’s camp?

 Mario Castro SEA Games Champion

 Mario Castro was born on 25 August 1960.
 Castro was one of the later batches of Gintong Alay athletes, according to Gintong Alay Head Coach Tony Benson.

 He set his career-best time of 14:44.81 (5000m) on 2 June 1984.
 And 30.34.61 (10,000m) on the 27th of May 1984 in Manila at the National Championships.
 This mark stood as the National Record until his athlete Eduardo Buenavista started breaking it nearly 20 years later.

 Leading up to the 1985 SEA Games, Castro won the Malaysian Medka Games in the 10,000m.

-It was in 1985 in Bangkok that Castro won his only SEA Games Gold in the 10,000m Run timing 30:51.8.
+In 1985 in Bangkok, Castro won his only SEA Games Gold in the 10,000m Run timing 30:51.8.
 It was the third consecutive SEA Games; the Philippines had won the title 1981 David Carmelo and 1983 Leonardo Ilut.
 And Castro was the only Filipino in the 7 man race.
 He also finished 5th in the 5000m that year won by Hector Begeo, timing 15:12.63.

 In 1987 Castro would lose his title to Edwardus Nabunome of Indonesia, who went on to win the next 3 SEA Games.
-He did not medal in the 10,000m and came 4th in the 5000m in 15:25.13.
+However, he did not medal in the 10,000m and came 4th in the 5000m in 15:25.13.